 Would-be home sellers often ask, “What can I do to sell my house fast?”
 In their search for answers, they are almost always willing to try a variety of tricks.
 Some, if not most, of these don’t always work.

 The truth is a lot of factors come into play when it comes to selling a home.
 The state of the market, for one.
-And then, there are the unforeseen players that can affect the sale.
+And then, there are unforeseen players that can affect the sale.
 It could be issues about the home that were only recently discovered or contingencies falling through.

-The most important things you can do is to prepare for the sale and follow the best practices and home selling strategies, such as the tips included in the list below.
+The most important thing you can do is to prepare for the sale and follow the best practices and home selling strategies, such as the tips included in the list below.
 These are tried-and-tested tricks that will help you enjoy a smooth and successful home sale.